This beautiful, varied county on the south coast of England has so much to offer…

-About me – I’m a born and bred Dorset local!
+First, a quick note about my credentials – I’m a born-and-bred Dorset local!
 I grew up in the beachside town of Weymouth and spent the first eighteen years of my life being dragged all over the county by my parents.
 I doubt there’s a single Dorset day out I’ve not done!
-Although I moved away, it’s still home for me and I go back all the time.
-And I still get dragged to all the top Dorset attractions by my family!
-So I like to think I know a thing or two about how to spend your time in my favourite part of England.
-Here’s my guide…

 My Guide to Dorset England